-2.1) All hogs must be fed a 100% vegetarian diet.
+- 2.1) All hogs must be fed a 100% vegetarian diet.
 The feeding of animal flesh is prohibited.
-This includes, but is not limited to meat, bone meal, blood meal, animal fat, eggs and fishmeal.
-Dairy products are permitted.

-- 2.2) All hogs must have a feeding plan that will guarantee a sufficient, well-balanced diet to appropriately meet their nutritional needs at their stage in life and maintain required Body Condition Scores.
+This includes, but is not limited to meat, bone meal, blood meal, animal fat, fishmeal, eggs, and egg products.
+Dairy products are permitted. - 2.2) All hogs must have a feeding plan that will guarantee a sufficient, well-balanced diet to appropriately meet their nutritional needs at their stage in life and maintain required Body Condition Scores.
+All feed rations in question will be examined by Niman Ranch staff, and can be required to be changed according to their findings.
 Animals shall have access to their feed as long as is necessary for them to satisfy their nutrient requirements. - 2.3) Feed stuffs shall be of good quality and free from contaminants such as rodent droppings, mold, and other potentially unsafe substances.
-Care should be taken to keep feed storage rodent-free. - 2.4) Food shall be provided daily and in a way that minimizes competition.
-Wound scores shall be collected to gauge competition. - 2.5) As a guideline, 5 to 7.5 market pigs per feeder hole is recommended, with a maximum of 8 allowed. - 2.6) Sows and boars that are limit-fed to prevent obesity shall be provided continuous access to clean hay or similar fiber source to satisfy hunger between meals and to allow the animals to engage in food-search activity. - 2.7) All hogs shall have free access to clean drinking water with minimal competition.
-As a guideline, 30 market pigs/water hole is recommended, with no more than 50 pigs/water hole allowed.
-Water nipples are NOT considered equal to water holes! - 2.8) If a sow and litter are housed within a pen that does not have a constant supply of drinking water, then she must be given access to drinking water at least two times each day (in approximate equal time increments) for a minimum of one hour during each drinking period. - 2.9) The minimum weaning age of piglets shall be no less than 4 weeks. - 2.10) Piglets must have dry feed available to them at least one week prior to weaning. - 2.11) Sows must be in condition 2.5 to 4 prior to farrowing, and must maintain a condition score of at least 2 until piglets are weaned.
-Body condition scores shall be collected by auditors.
+Care should be taken to keep feed storage rodent-free. - 2.4) Feed shall be provided daily and in a way that minimizes competition.
+For breeding stock in limit-fed situations, wound scores are to be collected to gauge competition. - 2.5) All hogs shall have access to feed with minimal competition.
+Feeding practices must be reflective of the stage of production the pig is involved with. - 2.6) Sows and boars that are limit-fed to prevent obesity shall be provided continuous access to clean hay or similar fiber source to satisfy hunger between meals and to allow the animals to engage in food-search activity. - 2.7) All hogs shall have continuous access to clean drinking water with minimal competition. - 2.8) The minimum weaning age of piglets is 28 days.